 When a Florida Judge is making decisions regarding child support cases, they are required to take several pieces of information into account.
 This begins with both parties’ gross income, as support determinations are partly based on a parent’s ability to pay.

 The court will consider all forms of income beyond salary or commissions.
 They look at Social Security benefits, investments, and bonuses, among other sources.
-Other financial obligations of a parent will also come into play, particularly existing support orders for other children.
+Additional sources of income that apply to a parent’s gross income for child support purposes include the following under Statute 61.30:

 The current custody award is also important.
 A parent who has primary custody is more likely to be awarded benefits, for example.
 It is important to seek guidance from a child support attorney in Florida before making the case for a fair outcome.